Custom Solution Development

 Internal platforms on hyperscalers

-Custom backends and modern web apps on AWS, Azure, and GCP.
+Custom backends and modern web apps on the hyperscalers.
 Serverless where it fits (Lambda, Cloud Run, Functions), containers when it doesn't, React or Next.js front-ends sized to your operators' workflows.
-Re-platforming and monolith decomposition handled the same way, sequenced so the platform keeps shipping while we rebuild it.
+Re-platforming and monolith decomposition handled the same way.

 End-to-end business systems